horizontalsystems/blockchain-crypto-guides/guides/token_guides/curve-finance.md

 [Curve Finance](https://curve.fi) is a decentralized, Uniswap-like exchange but built specifically for [stablecoins](/guides/defi/8-stablecoins.md).

+With DeFi growing in popularity there is a bigger demand now for trading between pairs of stablecoins, and that’s where Curve comes into play.
+Stablecoins are typically in high demand in DeFi ecosystem.

-Curve has a lot of trading volume, frequently exceeding over 50 million USD in [trading volume](https://www.curve.fi/dailystats).
+Curve has a large turnover volume, frequently exceeding over [50 million USD](https://www.curve.fi/dailystats).

-For traders:
+## Trading on Curve

 - Curve's uniques selling point comes from its trading algorithm which provides better prices when buying or selling large amount of cryptocurrency stablecoins.

-- There is a 0.04% fee for each trade.
+- In comparison to [Uniswap](/guides/token_guides/uniswap.md), Curve has a slightly higher fee for each trade measured at 0.04% of the trading amount.

-For liquidity providers:

-- Curve's liquidity pools typically provide better return on investments than pools on Uniswap.
+## Liquidity Providers

-- Curve's liquidity pools can lend spare funds to external [DeFi lending](/guides/defi/7-lending-borrowing.md) services and earn liquidity providers passive income even when there is no trading activity.
-Some liquidity pools do not use any lending protocols.
+- Apart from collecting trading fees, Curve's liquidity pools lend spare funds to external [DeFi lending](/guides/defi/4-lending-protocols.md) services and earn liquidity providers even more income.
+Only some liquidity pools on Curve use lending protocols.

-- The DEX trading fees are split between liquidity providers.

-- Curve liquidity pools do not require liquidity provider to deposit all pool tokens.
-The provider can just deposit one stablecoin, it then gets split between each token in the pool.
+- Curve liquidity pools do not require liquidity provider to deposit all tokens involved in the pool.
+The provider can just deposit one stablecoin.

+- Liquidity pools on Curve are generally more profitable also due to the fact that liquidity pools consist of 'stable' assets.

+- Liquidity providers may also deposit just one token and choose to provide liquidity to all the pools instead of just one.

+- At present, 4 out of 7 liquidity pools on Curve earn liquidity providers not only from trading fees but from lending liquidity to Compound lending pool as well.

+- Some Curve pools offer additional bonuses: if a deposited token has a low share of the pool, you may earn a deposit bonus.
+Conversely, you may earn a bonus if you withdraw a particular stablecoin that's predominant in the pool.

+## Pool Profitability

+- when depositing funds to a liquidity pool, regardless of whether you are depositing multiple tokens or just one, your deposits will be auto-split into multiple tokens based on token distribution in the pool.

+- if you decide to deposit 4 DAI tokens to the pool that has 200 DAI (50%), 100 USDT (25%) and 100 USDC(25%) tokens, then your deposit will be split in 2 DAI, 1 USDT and 1 USDC.

+- when withdrawing from a pool you will be typically withdrawing in all pool tokens, regardless of which token you deposit.

+## Curve Token

 Curve DEX has a governance token CRV which provides [additional perks](https://guides.curve.fi/crv-launches-curve-dao-and-crv/) when interacting with Curve services including voting capabilities on important decisions.